stac-utils/stactools/README.md

 # stactools

 > [!WARNING]
-> This library does not have an active maintainer.
+> This repo does not have an active maintainer.
 > If you'd like to help with maintenance, please open an [issue](https://github.com/stac-utils/stactools/issues) saying as much.

 ![Build Status](https://github.com/stac-utils/stactools/workflows/CI/badge.svg)